kwaledesign/Coding-Standards/css.md

 Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
 A component is comprised of object, structure, and skin.
 Class naming and [selector construct](#selector-construct) is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.

 #### Object Styles
 Styles which remain consistent and unchanged within a component regardless of skin or structure.
 These styles are abstracted and may be used as a foundation for building additional components.
 [Example Objects](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).
-This is the base class that gets extended with a structure and skin.
+This is the base class that can be modified or extended with a structure and skin.

 #### Structure Styles
 Styles which control a component's physical structure.
 Structure styles include any properties involving spacing which could potentially effect surrounding elements on the page, i.e. box-model properties.
 Structure classes extend an object or component class.